Getting Started with Blazor Diagram Component in Web App

 • Annotation: Additional information can be shown by adding text or labels on nodes and connectors.

-Let us create and add a Node with specific position, size, label, and shape.
-Connect two or more nodes by using a Connector.
+Create and add a Node with specific position, size, label, and shape.
+Connect two or more nodes using a Connector.

 <SfDiagramComponent @ref="@diagram" Connectors="@connectors" Height="700px" Nodes="@nodes" />